kornichon2000/www.pierremorsa.com/content/mac-automation/omnifocus-action-pack-for-keyboard-maestro/index.md

 * OmniFocus Get IDs of Selected Tasks: get the list of IDs of currently selected tasks.
 * OmniFocus Get Task Estimated Duration: get the estimated duration of the task.
 * OmniFocus Get Task File Path: get a file path from the note of the task, if it exists.
+* OmniFocus Get Task Flag: get the flag status of the task.
 * OmniFocus Get Task Mail MessageID: get a Mail Message ID from the note of the task, if it exists.
 * OmniFocus Get Task Name: get the name of the task.
 * OmniFocus Get Task Note: get the note of the task.